aniketsingh1023/AlgoBusters-Hackindore-/README.md

 # AlgoBusters-Hackindore-

 # E-Office System
-defn -> An e-Office System is a digital platform designed to streamline and manage various administrative functions within an organization, leveraging technology to enhance efficiency, accessibility, and productivity.
+Defination :- An e-Office System is a digital platform designed to streamline and manage various administrative functions within an organization, leveraging technology to enhance efficiency, accessibility, and productivity.

 # Our Main Objectives :-
 > Enhance Efficiency and Accessibility